jjspetz/cs50x/README.md

 # cs50x
 This is a repository for keeping my HarvardX: CS50 Introduction to Computer Science files as i work through them.
 I sometimes find I like to go back and change code after I have submitted it which I can do here.
+My programing experience is mainly in JavaScript and Python, so I have little experience with lower-level languages such as C.

 ### WARNING...
 If you are taking the class it is against academic rules to copy (or even read other peoples code from what I gather)